What is Postpartum Depression?

 - Holistic therapies – Hypnosis, acupuncture, massage and other alternative medicinal practices have proven to be effective in relieving some of the symptoms involved with the condition.

 - Support groups – A great way to get help is to talk to other moms and dads who are going through the same thing as you!
-Support groups for postpartum depression can be very helpful.
+Support groups for postpartum are a key component of lasting recovery from the hold of any serious depression disorder.

-The best treatment for postpartum depression (PPD) is often a combination treatment prescribed by a mental health professional that may consist of cognitive behavioral therapy, medication, and/or alternative medicine such as hypnosis, light therapy, acupuncture, or dietary changes that feature increased levels of omega-3 fatty acids.
+The best treatment for perinatal depression (PND) is often a combination treatment prescribed by a mental health professional that may consist of cognitive behavioral therapy, interpersonal therapy, medication, and/or alternative medicine such as hypnosis, light therapy, acupuncture, or dietary changes that feature increased levels of omega-3 fatty acids.

 Why Hire a Therapist?